 Bid writers prepare documents used to pitch for contracts to provide services, or to apply for project funding.

-1. Entry requirementsThere are no set requirements but you’ll usually need A levels, especially English, and some employers will expect you to have a degree.
-Your degree may be in English but may also be a subject that you want to specialise in, like, IT, civil engineering or housing.
+Some employers will also expect you to have a degree.
+Your degree could be in English but may also be a subject that you want to specialise in, like IT, civil engineering or housing.

 You could start as a trainee or junior bid writer.
-You’ll need a minimum of 5 GCSEs (A* to C), including English and maths.
+You’ll need at least 5 GCSEs at grades 9 to 4 (A* to C) or equivalent, including English and maths.

 With experience, you could also work your way up from administrative jobs, especially in bid writing companies.